Monday, 22 December 2025

 Culture, Modernity and Families

-I have been thinking about culture for some time and, how we in the Global South foolishly hold on to the idea that we have our cultures in tact and, that modernity is a Western reality.
+I have been thinking about culture for some time and, how we in the Global South foolishly hold on to the idea that we have our cultures in tact and, that modernity is a Western reality, notion.
 That if we modernise, we are becoming Westernised.
+And, the idea of modernity is also pretty limited: that girls will be promiscuous , will leave their traditional garments, and, elderly parents will be abandoned.
+Modernity is not understood in terms of approach to rationality, equality and, science.

-I have been mulling over our so called culture in my personal family context and, in general too.
+I have been mulling over our so called culture in my personal family context and, beyond.
 I think capitalism actually defines most of our relationships and day to day lives.

 I don't see much evidence of culture.
 We have no connection to our mother tongues.
 We have no connection to ancestral lands.
 We don't have connection to our ecology, land, or nature, really.
 We are highly individualised.

-International careers have defined our lives, rendering any connection to our immediate land, ancestral villages, language, etc are really null and void.
+But really, international careers have defined our lives, rendering any connection to our immediate land, ancestral villages, language, etc as null and void.

 The Pakistan project has sought to create a national religious identity and that has seeped through to our family too despite my father's admirable intellectual life, desire to be a rebel.
 What he has sought to pass on to us is really intellect, pursuit of intellect and the arts, and religion.